YoWASP/boolector/pypi/README.md

 License
 -------

-This package is covered by the [ISC license](LICENSE.txt), which is the same as the [Yosys license](https://github.com/YosysHQ/yosys/blob/master/COPYING).
+This package is covered by the [MIT license](LICENSE.txt), which is the same as the [Boolector license](https://github.com/Boolector/boolector/blob/master/COPYING).